 What else can you do to improve your quality of life?

 In combination with medications, oxygen, smoking cessation, and pulmonary rehabilitation, alternative therapies such as cellular therapy could improve your quality of life.
 By strengthening your lungs during pulmonary rehabilitation, regularly visiting your doctor, and trying cellular therapy, you could promote the healing of your lungs and bring your life back within reach.
-If you or a loved one has a chronic lung disease and would like more information about cellular therapy, contact the Lung Institute today by calling 888-745-6697.
+If you or a loved one has a chronic lung disease and would like more information about cellular therapy, contact the Lung Health Institute today by calling 888-745-6697.